frederikcoppens/data_management/datatypes/proteomics.md

 ## Proteomics

 Raw MS spectra data will be stored.
-Upon publication, data will be submitted to PRIDE.
+Upon publication, proteomics data will be submitted to PRIDE.
 Metadata will be captured conform the MIAPE standards (http://www.psidev.info/miape) of this repository.

 MS-spectra